 A: A contract is a legal document that sets out what the parties to the agreement agree to do.
 A sales contract, for example, is a contract that sets out the terms and conditions of the sale of a business or goods.

-Q: What kind of contract is best suited to the needs of a business?
+Q: What kind of contract is best suited to a business?

 A: Any contract can work in the context of business.
 Sometimes it makes sense to use a written contract.
-At other times, it might make more sense to sign an agreement verbally.
+At other times, signing an agreement verbally might make more sense.

 Q: How can we use technology to help businesses?